-The following is important information regarding your Fall 2014 LPC Blackboard course(s).
+The following is important information regarding your Spring 2015 LPC Blackboard course(s).
 Please read and observe the entire document and save it for future reference.

-More information can be found in the Online Learning Faculty Handbook (PDF), which has been updated for Summer/Fall 2014.
+More information can be found in the Online Learning Faculty Handbook.

 New for Spring 2015